david942j/rbelftools/README.md

 The motivation to create this repository is want to be a dependency of [pwntools-ruby](https://github.com/peter50216/pwntools-ruby).
 Since ELF parser is a big work, it should not be implemented directly in pwntools.

 **rbelftools**'s target is to create a nice ELF parser library in ruby.
-More features are work in progress.
+More features remain a work in progress.

 # Install